-Have you ever dreamt of coming face to face with one of the planet's top pelagic predators - the great white shark?
+Have you ever dreamt of coming face to face with a great white shark?
 If so, Guadalupe Island in Mexico's eastern Pacific should be the next hot destination to top your scuba diving bucket list!
-This is one of the only places in the world where divers can get up close and personal with these powerful animals - with over 300 individually identified sharks visiting the island each year.
+The island is one of the only places in the world where divers can get up close and personal with these powerful animals - with over 300 individually identified sharks visiting the island each year.

 With its gin-clear water, Guadalupe Island shark diving is absolutely breathtaking.
 And with liveaboards offering a range of exhilarating underwater experiences, you’ll be sure to find the perfect great white shark dive!

 Day trips are out of the question when it comes to Guadalupe Island shark diving.
 In fact, depending on whether you sail from San Diego or Ensenada, it can take up to 20-hours just to reach the island!

 After your departure, your liveaboard of choice will offer detailed safety and informational briefings.
 This is when you'll start getting acquainted with the island and its famous residents, and learn about safe diving practices for both yourself - and the sharks.
 You'll also have plenty of time to get to know your fellow explorers and the crew, set up your camera equipment, or just relax and enjoy the ride.

 The voyage is also a great chance for wildlife watching as migratory orcas, whales, and dolphins are often seen on the surface, along with seals and sea lions, and a wide variety of seabirds.
 Besides, the great white encounters are so special, we promise the long boat ride is 100% worth it!

 If you're new to the world of dive safaris, don't worry, it's an easy schedule to get used to.
 And, because your dives will all take place right off the back of the dive deck, Guadalupe liveaboard diving feels more relaxed than more traditional trips.